Welcome to today's edition of the Rush 24-7 podcast.

 Preventing government intrusion into the privacy and freedoms of Americans is one of the hallmarks of the Supreme Court.

-There's no assurance that judge Alito will serve as an effective check and balance on government intrusion into the lives of Americans.
+There's no assurance that Judge Alito will serve as an effective check and balance on government intrusion into the lives of Americans.

 Indeed, his record suggests otherwise.

-Anybody gonna believe this?
+Anybody going to believe this?

-Can't confirm Alito because Bush spying on Americans, and because Alito wants to do that too.
+Can't confirm Alito because Bush is spying on Americans.

 Alito wants to shred the Constitution.